marangawanjugu/alx-system_engineering-devops/0x02-shell_redirections/README.md

 A script that removes all letters c and C from input
 A script that reverse its input
-A script that displays all users and their home directories, sorted by users A command that finds all empty files and directories in the current directory and all sub-directories
+A script that displays all users and their home directories, sorted by users A command that finds all empty files and directories in the current directory and all sub-directories A script that lists all the files with a .gif extension in the current directory and all its sub-directories